revalcode/workit-lading-page/README.md

-# Frontend Mentor - Workit landing page
+# CanteraSoft - Workit landing page

 ![Design preview for the Workit landing page coding challenge](./preview.jpg)

 ## Welcome! 👋

-Thanks for purchasing this premium Frontend Mentor coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
-These premium challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

 **To do this challenge, you need a decent understanding of HTML and CSS.**